"It should be treated like every other vegetable or plant out there": Cannabis entrepreneurs talk about their dream scenarios

 Everything has to happen in stages.
 You can’t just shove something in somebody’s face.
 Cannabis still smells bad, you’ve got to be subtle about it.
 You have to make it legal, but not flagrant.
 Create a legal framework for business to operate and slowly teach people about the science of cannabis, and people will come on board, because it’s unequivocally there: this plant helps people.

-James Winockur
+James Winokur

-CEO of Cannacorp, from Boston, Massachusetts
+CEO of CannaKorp, from Boston, Massachusetts

 What does your company do?